al6x/nim/postgres/readme.md

 # Features

+- Named parameters in SQL.
+- Auto-casting between Nim and SQL types.
+- Auto-casting SQL results to Nim objects, named or unnamed tuples.
-- Lazy connection to save startup time
+- No explicit connection management.
-- Auto-reconnect if connection fail
+- Auto-reconnect if connection fail.
-- Support for `null` and `Option`
+- Support for `null` and `Option`.
-- Named parameters in SQL

 # Examples